Judge Mathis: Outlasting other court shows and TV judges

 By the 2014–15 television season, Judge Mathis made it to its 16th season, making Mathis the longest-serving African American and Black court show arbitrator, surpassing Joe Brown (Judge Joe Brown), whose program lasted 15 seasons.
-Moreover, Mathis holds the record for second-longest serving court show arbitrator ever, just behind Judge Judy Sheindlin, the presiding judge of the court show Judge Judy and its spin-off series Judy Justice.
+Moreover, Mathis held the record for second-longest serving court show arbitrator ever, just behind Judge Judy Sheindlin, the presiding judge of the court show Judge Judy and its spin-off series Judy Justice.

-Judge Mathis entered its milestone 20th season on Monday, September 3, 2018, and currently is presiding in his 24th season of the program (2022–23).
-The success of Judge Mathis is particularly noteworthy in that, generally speaking, court show programming has a very limited shelf life.
+Judge Mathis entered its milestone 20th season on Monday, September 3, 2018, and the 24th season of the program was its last.
+(2022–23).
+The success of Judge Mathis was particularly noteworthy in that, generally speaking, court show programming had a very limited shelf life.
 The programs in this genre are lucky to make it past a few seasons.
-Judge Mathis is the fourth longest-running courtroom series behind Judge Judy, The People's Court (2nd longest running), and Divorce Court (longest running).
-Though both Divorce Court and The People's Court have experienced a series of cancellations/revival reincarnations and shifting arbitrators, Judge Mathis has not.
-Consequently, of the court shows with a single production life, Judge Mathis is the second longest-running (second only to Judge Judy by three seasons).
+Judge Mathis was the fourth longest-running courtroom series behind Judge Judy, The People's Court (2nd longest running), and Divorce Court (longest running).
+Though both Divorce Court and The People's Court have experienced a series of cancellations/revival reincarnations and shifting arbitrators, Judge Mathis had not.
+Consequently, of the court shows with a single production life, Judge Mathis was the second longest-running (second only to Judge Judy by three seasons).

-Of the long list of court shows, the only programs still in production in the genre originating from the 1990s or prior are Divorce Court (1957), The People's Court (1981), and Judge Mathis (1999).
-Of those three, only Judge Mathis has not suffered temporary cancellations amid its series run.
-Also of the three, Mathis is the only arbitrator to have hosted his program for the entirety of its run.
+During its final 2 seasons, it reigned as one of the longest running court shows (having premiered in 1999) with only 2 other programs: Divorce Court (1957) and The People's Court (1981).
+Of these three court shows, only Judge Mathis had not suffered temporary cancellations amid its series run.
+Also of the three, Mathis was the only arbitrator to have hosted his program for the entirety of its series run.

-Court show success vs congressional run opportunity
+Court show success vs. congressional run opportunity

 From 2017 into early 2018 during the program's 19th season, Mathis considered ending his courtroom series as he was heavily encouraged by his hometown community to run for congressman of Detroit, Michigan.
 Due to the successful direction and longevity of his television series, Mathis eventually opted against the congressional opportunity in favor of carrying on the Judge Mathis program.
 Mathis stated he would like to do his court show for as long as he can.
 In Mathis's words, “It’s really not up to me.
 It’s up to the viewers.
 I enjoy what we do, particularly the last several years, when we were able to focus a lot more and put more resources, thanks to Warner Brothers and Telepictures, toward changing lives."
 Mathis expressed value in his court show's influence on drug and alcohol addicts to enroll in rehabilitation, its offering of paternity test results to litigators and providing counseling to troubled parties.